cleverjobs/claude8code/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 Before submitting a PR:
-1. Run `make lint` to check code quality
+1. Run `uv run ruff check src tests` to check code quality
-2. Run `make test` to verify all tests pass
+2. Run `uv run pytest` to verify all tests pass
 3. Update documentation if needed

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.